-All in all, there are three types of skin cancers, melanoma being the main one.
+There are three types of skin cancers, melanoma being the main one.
 The other two types are squamous cell carcinoma and basal cell carcinoma.
 The good news is that there are several precautionary measures that you can take in order to protect your skin.
-Here are 5 dermatologists backed ways to help every skin scenario under the sun:
+Here are 5 things you can do to lower your skin cancer risk.

 When it comes to melanoma, the main risk factors are age and sun exposure - especially sunburns that cause blisters on the skin.
 That’s why it becomes extremely important to minimize additional sun exposure as you get older and cover yourself up with sun protective clothing and sunscreens.
 Invest in a good sun hat, sunscreen with a higher SPF and cover areas that are chronically exposed, such as hands, feet, and face.

-Like we mentioned earlier, melanoma has certain characteristic moles that are a sure-shot giveaway for malignancy.
+Like we mentioned earlier, Skin cancers like melanoma have certain characteristics like moles that are a sure-shot giveaway for malignancy.
 Hence, knowing the ABCDE’s of the kind of moles becomes essential when it comes to melanoma treatment and prevention.
-Here’s what you need to know-
+Here’s what you need to know:

 - A for Asymmetry: One side of a mole does not match the other side.